danielTiringer/Dev-Containers/README.md

 # Dev-Containers

-Development configurations aimed at avoiding installation on the host system.
+Development configurations aimed at avoiding installation of programming languages, database servers,... on the host system.